b2g-nano/TTbarAllHadUproot/README.md

     Example of a usual workflow on Coffea-Casa to make the relevant coffea outputs:

         0.)
 Make Outputs for Flavor and Trigger Efficiencies ./Run.py -C -med -F QCD TTbar DM RSGluon -a no -y 2016 --dask --saveFlav ./Run.py -C -med -T -a no -y 2016 --dask --saveTrig

         1.)
-Create Mistag Rates that will be used to estimate NTMJ background ./Run.py -C --step 1 python Run.py -C -med -m -a no -y 2016 --saveMistag
+Create Mistag Rates that will be used to estimate NTMJ background ./Run.py -C -y 2016 --step 1
+    python Run.py -C -med -m -a no -y 2016 --saveMistag

         2.)
-Make Outputs for the first Uproot Job with no weights applied (outside of MC weights that come with the nanoAOD) ./Run.py -C --step 2 python Run.py -C -med -d QCD TTbar JetHT DM RSGluon -a no -y 2016 --uproot 1 --save
+Make Outputs for the first Uproot Job with no weights applied (outside of MC weights that come with the nanoAOD) ./Run.py -C -y 2016 --step 2
+    python Run.py -C -med -d QCD TTbar JetHT DM RSGluon -a no -y 2016 --uproot 1 --save

         3.)
+Make Outputs for the second Uproot Job with only mistag rate applied to JetHT and TTbar ./Run.py -C -y 2016 --step 3
+    python Run.py -C -med -A QCD TTbar JetHT DM RSGluon -a no -y 2016 --save

+        4.)
 Make Outputs for the second Uproot Job with only mistag rate applied to JetHT and TTbar, and mass modification of JetHT and TTbar in pre-tag region
-./Run.py -C --step 3
+    ./Run.py -C -y 2016 --step 4
     python Run.py -C -med -M QCD TTbar JetHT DM RSGluon -a no -y 2016 --save

-    4.)
-Make Outputs for the second Uproot Job with systematics, on top of mistag rate application and mass modification ./Run.py -C --step 4 python Run.py -C -med -d QCD TTbar JetHT DM RSGluon -a no -y 2016 --uproot 2 --bTagSyst central --useEff --save
+        5.)
+Make Outputs for the second Uproot Job with systematics, on top of mistag rate application and mass modification ./Run.py -C -y 2016 --step 5
+    python Run.py -C -med -d QCD TTbar JetHT DM RSGluon -a no -y 2016 --uproot 2 --bTagSyst central --useEff --save
 ```
 ***
 # How it works